AnthonyMastrean/anthonymastrean.github.com/source/_posts/2015-05-20-collective-virtual-meetings.markdown

 Most enterprise email/calendering systems don't make this easy because you can't transfer ownership of a meeting or assign multiple owners.
 I'm looking at you, Outlook.
 So, I quit using recurring meetings.
 A recurrence makes it "mine" instead of "ours".
 I developed a nice template that anyone can copy, edit, and deploy for their instance of a lightning talk.

-I also want anyone to be able to start an audio conference, which also strongly enforces the idea of a single owner.
-Your conference won't start without the host.
-All the participants can be on the line, unable to chat, listening to muzak.
+Your audio conference line won't start without the host.
+All the participants can be on the line, unable to chat, listening to _muzak_.
 Ugh.
 Not to mention, we have to "order" a conference line from our Corporate IT catalog!
 Virtual meeting rooms and screen sharing tools (like WebEx) have the same strong idea of single ownership.
 The host starts and controls the meeting.
 Without the host, you have no meeting, no sharing, no chat, no video, no recording.

 So, here's what we do to enable and encourage collective meeting ownership (some of these are specific to our tools, but you'll get it):